 - Right view: for where WE are on the path, this is about having the right view of conventional reality (karma, rebirth, the Buddhist worldview).
 Why is it so important to start out with right view and put our energy and time into developing it?

 - Right intention: Venerable Chodron listed three parts to right intention: 1) renunciation, 2) benevolence, and 3) compassion.

-- With renunciation, it is not giving up happiness, but rather the distraction and misery that is our obsession with sensual desire.
+- With renunciation, it is not giving up happiness, but rather giving up the distraction and misery that is our obsession with sensual desire.
 What kinds of sensual desire do you get caught up in that distract you from practice?

 - Benevolence makes us look at how we approach the world.
-Do you look on others with kindness, or do you tend to see them with suspicion competition/judgment, or how you might be able to get something from them?
+Do you look on others with kindness, or do you tend to see them with suspicion, competition/judgment, or how you might be able to get something from them?
 What can you do to transform these negative attitudes to ones of kindness.
 Think of situations in your own life and how you might think differently in the moment that might change the experience.

-- With compassion, we really start reaching out to reduce the suffering of others.
+- With compassion we really start reaching out to reduce the suffering of others.
 Where have you made effort in this area?
 Where do you struggle with this?
 What can you do to grow your compassion?

 - Right speech: Our speech is incredibly powerful.
 Consider your speech with friends, family, strangers… What motivates your speech?
-In terms of lying, divisive speech, harsh speech, and idle talk, are you aware of what you are saying at how it affects others?
+In terms of lying, divisive speech, harsh speech, and idle talk, are you aware of what you are saying and how it affects others?
 What can you do to be more aware of your speech and to focus it on what is beneficial?